-Name Services they provide ACF Technologies Providing software to enable you to book a test at a regional test site Amazon Provide logistics for home delivery of test kits, collecting completed test kits from homes and delivering them to labs Amazon Web Services Provide digital solution for ordering home test kits Barcode Warehouse Providing bar codes for test kits The Business Services Organisation Processing test results on behalf of PHA.
-Uploading results data to the NI Electronic Care Record Courier 1 (DHL) Distribution, storage, packing and transport of test kits Courier 2 (Royal Mail Group) Collecting completed test kits from homes and delivering them to labs Courier 3 (Kuenhe + Nagel) Distribution, storage, packing and transport of test kits Deloitte Sends test invitation text messages to referred employees, hosts and maintains the digital platform that the test tracking system sits on, manages the registration and appointment booking, provides the capability for users to enter sample bar codes, responsible for
+Name Services they provide ACF Technologies Providing software to enable you to book a test at a regional test site Amazon Web Services Provide digital solution for ordering home test kits Barcode Warehouse Providing bar codes for test kits The Business Services Organisation Processing test results on behalf of PHA.
+Uploading results data to the NI Electronic Care Record Courier 1 (DHL) Distribution, storage, packing and transport of test kits Courier 2 (Royal Mail Group) Collecting completed test kits from homes and delivering them to labs

-Name Services they provide holding data captured by the registration system and making it available to the NHS Experience Lab Provide user or market research for people who have undertaken tests G4S Provide facilities management for some regional test sites Levy Provide facilities management for some regional test sites National Pathology Exchange (NPEx) - hosted by Calderdale and Huddersfield NHS Trust Receives results from labs and links results to test registration, flows results data to NHS Business Services Authority, flows results data to NI Business Services Organisation.
-NHS Digital Manages the 'Ask for a coronavirus test' section of the NHS.UK website (for members of the public booking tests) Office of National Statistics (ONS) Research and analytics for monitoring of COVID-19 Public Health Agency (Northern Ireland) Analysis of results data for monitoring of COVID-19 Randox Analyses the test samples in NI Serco Provides facilities management for all test sites Royal Mail Provide logistics for home delivery of test kits, collecting completed test kits from homes and delivering them to labs Teleperformance Providing call centre assistance TransUnion Provides identity verification checks as part of the registration process for a home test kit (this is not a credit check and will not affect your credit score)
+Name Services they provide Courier 3 (Kuenhe + Nagel) Distribution, storage, packing and transport of test kits Deloitte Hosts and maintains the digital platform that the test tracking system sits on, manages the registration and appointment booking, provides the capability for users to enter sample bar codes, responsible for holding data captured by the registration system and making it available to the NHS Experience Lab Provide user or market research for people who have undertaken tests Kainos Developing and maintaining the NHS UKHSA travel test booking platform, the home ordering service for test kits, the test results service and assisted lateral flow device service National Pathology Exchange (NPEx) - hosted by Calderdale and Huddersfield NHS Trust Receives results from labs and links results to test registration, flows results data to NHS Business Services Authority, flows results data to NI Business Services Organisation.
+NHS Business Services Authority Reports non-Randox results back to the individual who has taken the test, collates results and send country-specific data to the 4 home countries NHS Digital Manages the 'Ask for a coronavirus test' section of the NHS.UK website (for members of the public booking tests) Office of National Statistics (ONS) Research and analytics for monitoring of COVID-19 Public Health Agency (Northern Ireland) Analysis of results data for monitoring of COVID-19

+Name Services they provide Randox Supplies home test kits, analyses the samples, informs you of the result of your Randox home test Serco Provides facilities management for all test sites Royal Mail Provide logistics for home delivery of test kits, collecting completed test kits from homes and delivering them to labs Teleperformance Providing call centre assistance TransUnion Provides identity verification checks as part of the registration process for a home test kit (this is not a credit check and will not affect your credit score)